-What is an entrepreneur?
+What is an entrepreneur, and what is the work of an entrepreneur?
+What is an entrepreneur definition, characteristics and examples?
 The easy definition is a self-made big or small business owner — someone who started their own successful business or from the ground up with an innovative business plan that saw economic growth.

 But what exactly does it take to be able to call yourself an entrepreneur?
 How do entrepreneurs pave their path?
 What steps are involved, and what are the common traits of entrepreneurial-minded individuals?
 Where does entrepreneurial spirit come from?